mikiec84/CARVE-ROBMOSYS.github.io/results.md

 The user designs a robot behavior using [Behavior Trees](https://en.wikipedia.org/wiki/Behavior_tree_(artificial_intelligence,_robotics_and_control) ) to orchestrate [Skills](https://robmosys.eu/wiki-sn-03/modeling:metamodels:skill-definition)
 (as defined in [SmartSoft metamodel](https://robmosys.eu/wiki-sn-01/modeling:metamodels:start)).
 Using an automatic tool, such Behavior Tree is compiled into executable code using an execution engine.
 This engine is generated using the [Coq proof assistant](https://coq.inria.fr/) starting from the Behavior Tree description and a well-defined operational semantic.
-This engine is then loaded and executed as a SmartSoft component to orchestrate SmartSoft or YARP components.
+The engine is then loaded and executed as a [SmartSoft](https://www.servicerobotik-ulm.de/drupal/) component to orchestrate SmartSoft or [YARP](https://www.yarp.it) components.

 We use contracts and [contract-based design](https://it.wikipedia.org/wiki/Design_by_contract) as a methodology to describe skills and the use of off-the-shelf verification tools [NuSMV](http://nusmv.fbk.eu/) to statically verify